Contents

 When and how to enter

-The competition is divided between Northern and Southern Hemisphere images.
+The competition is divided between Northern and Southern Hemisphere images with different deadlines for each.

 Rules and categories